Entertaining way to immerse yourself in a language

 Lingopie Russian Review

 There’s not a lot of Russian content available on Lingopie at the moment.
 Most of what’s available seems to be in the crime, war, and drama genres.
-It’s important to note that you’ll already need to know the Russian (Cyrillic) alphabet before using Lingopie.
-The subtitles and scripts all use it.
+It’s important to note that you’ll already need to know the Russian (Cyrillic) alphabet before using Lingopie because the subtitles and scripts are written in it.
 There are plenty of Russian apps that can teach you to read first.

 Lingopie can be a nice supplement to other language apps, but I don’t think there’s enough content on Lingopie to justify the cost if you’re only learning Russian.